pgtipping/apt-affordability-checkerFE/memory-bank/activeContext.md

 ## How to Resume

 - Review this file and `progress.md` for the latest context and next steps.
-- Begin by testing the AI summary feature in the Results modal.
+- Begin by reproducing the rent estimate/calculation issue and checking logs for errors.
 - Continue with general QA, migration, and styling audit tasks as outlined above.
-- All technical and project rules are documented in `.cline/rules` and `.clinerules`.
+- All technical and project rules are documented in `.clinerules`.